Gamesmes90/arch-wiki-docset/README.md

 ./arch-wiki-docset.sh --prefLang [language code]
 ```
 #### Note
-Use this before building the docset
+Use this before building the docset.

 The script will automatically check if the language code is correct (supports all languages supported by arch-wiki-docs)

 ### Help